 We appreciate, together we can conquer most things RA can throw at us.

 We’ve achieved this level of Zen by talking through our problems.
 We agreed, no matter how difficult the conversation or how personal the subject we’d discuss it.
 We’d at least try to find a solution, so far, the plan has worked.

-We’ve absolutely had blazing arguments, but these have subsided with time.
+We’ve had blazing arguments, thankfully, these have subsided with time.
 We’ve had to agree to disagree and we’ve had to park some stuff because there simply isn’t a logical solution.

-The point is, RA will kill your relationship if you let it.
-Relationships have to be worked at, RA means you’ll have to work even harder.
+My point is, RA will kill your relationship if you let it.
+Relationships have to be worked at, RA means you’ll just have to work even harder.